Welcome to Philip Morant College

 A crucial part of our success lies in the care and attention that the size of the College enables us to provide.
 There is a very positive working relationship between staff and students in the College.
 Staff-student ratios in teaching groups are beneficial to high quality teaching and learning.
 Each student has a Tutor who plays a pivotal role in academic monitoring and guidance, and who delivers the daily Tutorial Programme.
 A dedicated Raising Standards Leader for the College monitors data regularly and makes interventions when necessary to support students in their attainment and progress.

 The College prides itself on the quality of its pastoral care and communication with parents.
 There is a parents’ information evening at the start of Year 12 and Parent Consultation Evenings in both Year 12 and Year 13.
 Students and parents can also access ‘live’ data via Go4Schools.

 The College works with a number of other organisations to provide students with an enhanced range of options and academic experiences.
 Our membership of the VI6 programme, in which some of our courses are taught at the University of Essex, is an exciting new development.
-Our partnership with the Colne Community College, as part of the Thrive Partnership Academy Trust, allows for a wider range of courses to be offered to our students.
+Our partnership with the Colne Community College, as part of the Sigma Trust, allows for a wider range of courses to be offered to our students.
 We also work with other local further and higher education providers, in addition to local businesses and careers advisors, to offer the best possible advice and guidance to students post-18.